 Losing a loved one is hard enough.
 Add in the many logistical and financial decisions that come with arranging a funeral or memorial service, and it can feel overwhelmingly stressful.
 By planning yours in advance, you can remove these extra burdens from your loved ones during an already difficult time, and allow your family the space to remember, connect, and begin to heal.

-By making your end-of-life arrangements ahead of time, you also save your family an added financial burden.
+By making your final arrangements ahead of time, you also save your family an added financial burden.
 Not only does it eliminate the difficult question of who will pay, preplanning locks in inflation-proof rates for years to come.
 We also offer flexible payment plans, making advanced planning a more convenient option.

-If you're ready to get started online, click here
+If you're ready to get started online, click here.

 “I don't want anyone making a fuss over me after I'm gone…”